2024–25 Robert Morris Colonials women's basketball team

-The 2024–25 Robert Morris Colonials women's basketball team represents Robert Morris University during the 2024–25 NCAA Division I women's basketball season.
-The Colonials, led by first-year head coach Chandler McCabe, play their home games at the UPMC Events Center in Moon Township, Pennsylvania, as members of the Horizon League.
+The 2024–25 Robert Morris Colonials women's basketball team represented Robert Morris University during the 2024–25 NCAA Division I women's basketball season.
+The Colonials, led by first-year head coach Chandler McCabe, played their home games at the UPMC Events Center in Moon Township, Pennsylvania, as members of the Horizon League.

 Previous season

 The Colonials finished the 2023–24 season 6–24, 2–18 in Horizon League play, to finish in last place.
 During the season, on February 12, 2024, head coach Charlie Buscaglia announced that he would be resigning, effective immediately, ending his eight-year tenure with the team, with associate head coach Scott Schneider being named interim head coach for the remainder of the season.
 They were defeated by Detroit Mercy in the first round of the Horizon League tournament.

 On March 18, 2024, the school announced that they would be hiring UCF assistant coach Chandler McCabe as their new head coach.